Shi-why/Shi-why.github.io/_posts/2015-03-15-formatting-and-links.md

 ---
 layout: post
-title:  Nucleosomes and conveyers
+title:  Nucleosomes and conveyors
-date:   2015-03-15 16:40:16
+date:   2023-09-15 16:40:16
-description: march & april, looking forward to summer
+description: An analogy for describing the function of nucleosomes in packaging DNA.
 tags: formatting links
 categories: sample-posts
 ---